-Solution \mathbf{H} (10 mL) was added to an excess amount of water, which resulted in the complete hydrolysis of SiF4.
-After separation, the H2SiF6 generated from the hydrolysis in the aqueous solution was neutralized and completely converted to Na2SiF6 (aqueous solution \mathbf{J}).
+Solution H (10 mL) was added to excess water, which resulted in the complete hydrolysis of SiF_4 .
+After separation, the H_2SiF_6 generated from the hydrolysis was neutralised and completely converted to Na_2SiF_6 (aqueous solution J).

-The precipitate of unreacted Na_2SiF_6 and NaCl, which was removed by filtration in the initial step (underlined), was completely dissolved in water to give an aqueous solution (solution K; 10.0 L).
+The precipitate of unreacted Na_2SiF_6 and NaCl, which was removed by filtration in the initial step (previously underlined), was completely dissolved in water to give an aqueous solution (solution K; 10.0 L).